Stape

 There are many Facebook conversion API integration methods, each with its pros and cons.
 You can check out our article explaining how to set up Facebook CAPI using a GTM server container.
 This blog post describes how you can send data from your CRM to Facebook conversion API using webhooks.

-The benefits of integrating CRM with Facebook conversion APICopy link to this section
+The benefits of integrating CRM with Facebook conversion API

 How people interact with your business is a mystery that the FB pixel alone could never solve.
 Facebook pixel can help you understand the user journey better and attribute more conversions to Facebook ads for people interacting with your site.